Apophatic theology: Early Church Fathers

 The Early Church Fathers were influenced by Philo (c.
-25 BC – 50 AD), who saw Moses as "the model of human virtue and Sinai as the archetype of man's ascent into the 'luminous darkness' of God."
+25 BC), who saw Moses as "the model of human virtue and Sinai as the archetype of man's ascent into the 'luminous darkness' of God".
 His interpretation of Moses was followed by Clement of Alexandria, Origen, the Cappadocian Fathers, Pseudo-Dionysius, and Maximus the Confessor.

 God's appearance to Moses in the burning bush was often elaborated on by the Early Church Fathers, especially Gregory of Nyssa (c.
-335 – 395), realizing the fundamental unknowability of God; an exegesis which continued in the medieval mystical tradition.
-Their response is that, although God is unknowable, Jesus as person can be followed, since "following Christ is the human way of seeing God."
+335), realizing the fundamental unknowability of God; an exegesis which continued in the medieval mystical tradition.
+Their response is that, although God is unknowable, Jesus as person can be followed, since "following Christ is the human way of seeing God".

 Clement of Alexandria (c.
-150 – 215) was an early proponent of apophatic theology.
+150) was an early proponent of apophatic theology.
 Clement holds that God is unknowable, although God's unknowability, concerns only his essence, not his energies, or powers.
-According to R.A.
-Baker, in Clement's writings the term theoria develops further from a mere intellectual "seeing" toward a spiritual form of contemplation.
-Clement's apophatic theology or philosophy is closely related to this kind of theoria and the "mystic vision of the soul."
+According to R. A. Baker, in Clement's writings the term theoria develops further from a mere intellectual "seeing" toward a spiritual form of contemplation.
+Clement's apophatic theology or philosophy is closely related to this kind of theoria and the "mystic vision of the soul".
 For Clement, God is transcendent and immanent.
 According to Baker, Clement's apophaticism is mainly driven not by Biblical texts, but by the Platonic tradition.
 His conception of an ineffable God is a synthesis of Plato and Philo, as seen from a Biblical perspective.
 According to Osborne, it is a synthesis in a Biblical framework; according to Baker, while the Platonic tradition accounts for the negative approach, the Biblical tradition accounts for the positive approach.
 Theoria and abstraction is the means to conceive of this ineffable God; it is preceded by dispassion.